-The level crossing at Edithvale Road in Edithvale is set to be removed by lowering the rail line into a trench and building a new road at the current level.
+The level crossing at Edithvale Road in Edithvale is planned to be removed by lowering the rail line into a trench and building a new road at the current level.

-The project is subject to an Environment Effects Statement (EES) process, due to its proximity to important wetlands.
+The project was subject to an Environment Effects Statement (EES) process, due to its proximity to the Edithvale-Seaford Wetlands.

 During the construction period for the Edithvale and Bonbeach level crossing removals, there will be disruptions to trains, road closures, and an increase in traffic in the local area.